 Tip 2: Look for your touch points

-The point of Customer Journeys is to be able to optimise every touch point.For us, that would mean a call to support, maybe about new modules or the extension of a contract - or a number of other things.
+The point of Customer Journeys is to be able to optimize every touch point.For us, that would mean a call to support, maybe about new modules or the extension of a contract - or a number of other things.
 For Service Desks, it could be anything from a company wide email to the individual touch points of a complex Change-procedure.

 The point is to look at things from the customers perspective and ask "how are we presenting ourselves here?
 How are we perceived?"